NKSS9027/Biodiversity-loss-of-the-Brazilian-soy-market/README1.md

 ## Overview
 <p align="justify">
 This repository contains the R implementation and data architecture for estimating the biodiversity loss associated with the international trade of Brazilian soy.
-Utilising an **Attributional Life Cycle Assessment (LCA)** framework, the model couples supply chain activity data with spatially explicit layers of biophysical parameters and characterisation factors to quantify biodiversity degradation as a linear function of activities across the soy supply chain.
+Utilising an **attributional Life Cycle Assessment (LCA)** framework, the model couples supply chain activity data with spatially explicit layers of biophysical parameters and characterisation factors to quantify biodiversity degradation as a linear function of activities across the soy supply chain.
 </p>

 <p align="justify">